dfaltermier/freshweb-plugin-freshweb-carddeck/README.md

         - BEM Naming Convention
     And That's It!

 ## 1. Git Version Control System

 [Git](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 The development of this plugin uses Git for this purpose.
-More specifically, we use [Beanstalk](https://beanstalkapp.com) as our public Git repository.
+More specifically, we use [Beanstalk](https://beanstalkapp.com) as our private Git repository.

+If you find this theme on the GitHub.com repository, then the code is provided only as a public coding example for others to examine.
+The original source is still actively maintained in our private Beanstalk repository.

 We will show you a couple of common ways to start using Git, with [Beanstalk as an example repository(https://support.beanstalkapp.com/article/848-getting-started-with-git-creating-your-repository).